mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ### Notes

-- These only be used with Nomachine Enterprise Client as described below, other than for testing your connection, as this preserves system resources for their intended purpose.
+- The `nx*` servers should only be used with Nomachine Enterprise Client as described below, other than for testing your connection, as this preserves system resources for their intended purpose.
-- Although the graphical desktop session which you create with this service should persist when you close the client (unless you specifically log out), you should not rely on this feature, so please don't report this as a problem: occasionally machines run out of resources and sessions get killed.
+- Although the graphical desktop session should persist when you close the client (unless you specifically log out), you should not rely on this feature, so please don't report this as a problem: occasionally machines run out of resources and sessions get killed.
 Keeping sessions open consumes resources on the server even when you're not using the session, which may mean that other users can't use the service.

 ## Installing NoMachine Enterprise Client